ryan-linehan/tribaltrouble/README.md

      > Note: The router and matchmaker can be hosted on the same or a different machine.
 The only time they actually need to be on the same machine is when one logs a crashing event to the database

+### Formatting

+- We are currently using google java format <https://github.com/google/google-java-format>
+- Use the command `ant format` at the root of the repository to make sure all files are formatted before contributing

 ## 🤝 Contributing

 Thanks for your interest in contributing.
-We have a channel in [discord](https://discord.gg/degeKcze) that is active with contributors if you have any questions on setup or where to find things.
+We have a channel in [discord](https://discord.gg/j8PZyGBZt5) that is active with contributors if you have any questions on setup or where to find things.
 Come chat, play some games!

 See something you want or could improve upon?
 Make a PR or an issue!
 Don't have an idea?
 There's plenty of work to be done check out the active issues!